THE HISTORY OF MACH 1

-[ I recorded the following in the dark from the back row of an IMAX Theater at the Smithsonian Air & Space Museum at the 1997 event by typing on my Psion palmtop.
-It’s a little rough, and I didn’t understand all the technical parts.
-He’s incredibly sharp for only having a high school education.
+[ I recorded the following in the dark from the back row of an IMAX Theater at the Smithsonian Air & Space Museum at the 1997 event by typing on my Psion palmtop computer.
+The transcript is a little rough, and I didn’t understand all the technical parts.
+He’s incredibly sharp for ‘only’ having a high school education.
 He had a predilection for “colorful” language. ]

 “This morning before this talk, they put me in a cherry picker and hoisted me up to the X-1.
 Was it scary?
 Heck, usually I got into it several miles up in the air.
 48 years ago was the last flight of the X-1.
 When I got in today, I found a penny on the floor from 1950.